 While many home buyers hibernate during the fall and winter months, now is actually a great time to start looking at homes, IF you are financially and mentally prepared.

 Don’t let your dreams of buying a home hibernate this winter.
 Instead, take these tips into consideration so when the time is right for you to buy, you can move quickly in securing the home of your dreams.

-- Start Saving Now: While some loans require very little or even no money down, the purchase of a home comes with added responsibilities in terms of maintenance that renting simply does not.
+- Start Saving Now: While some FHA and VA loans require very little or even no money down, the purchase of a home comes with added responsibilities in terms of maintenance that renting simply does not.
 Even the most comprehensive inspection won’t catch everything, so start saving as soon as possible for the times when a pipe may burst unexpectedly or your refrigerator goes on the fritz.

 - Check Your Credit Report: We can’t state this enough.
 Better credit scores typically lead to better interest rates on your mortgage, so it’s important to make sure your score is accurate and as good as it can be.
 Any reputable lender will check your credit history and all too often we see that potential buyers have unknowingly become the victim of identity theft or credit errors.
 ID theft and credit report errors can cause delays in the mortgage process and potentially allow the home of your dreams to fall into someone else’s hands.

 - Make A Wish List: It’s very hard to have it all when it comes to buying a home.
 This is most likely the most expensive purchase you’ll ever make and you may have to choose certain features over others.
 Ask yourself what is important to you in terms of features and location, versus what would be nice to have, and then write them down on paper to review during your search.